 A man has been remanded in custody amid allegations he endangered his partner’s life during an assault before throwing a dog into a TV unit.

-Neil Brown, of Strathmartine Road, is accused of committing the attacks at an address on Kilbride Place on February 6.
+Neil Brown, of Strathmartine Road, is accused of committing the attacks at an address on in Dundee on February 6.